saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Invoking instances in Kotlin
 - Use member function "invoke" with "operator" keyword.
-- now we can use "()" on the instance of the class, eg classInstance().
+- Now we can use "()" on the instance of the class, eg classInstance().
-- Lambda extension and Instance invoking lets you create DSL which is used in Android development and Gradle scripting.also groovy style Kotlin HTML builders. also JSON DSL and SQL dialects.
+- Lambda extension and Instance invoking lets you create DSL which is used in Android development and Gradle scripting.

-### Shorthand syntax for function accepting a `function type/lambda` as its `last` parameter
+- Also groovy style Kotlin HTML builders.
-- You can omit the parentheses around the lambda argument.
+- Also JSON DSL and SQL dialects.

 ### Function Inlining
 - Lambda is represented as an object instance on the JVM.